Let’s start this book off with some simple rules you can put to work immediately to make maintaining your boat less frustrating.

 You will never get everything done on your boat.
 This we guarantee.
 So one of the most important skills you can have as a boat maintenance technician is prioritization.
 In this chapter John tells a story of when he got his priorities wrong, and what he learned from that.

 Having the right spare parts aboard is one of the biggest contributors to a fun and stress free voyage.
 But how do you decide what to buy and then keep track of what you have?
 John answers those questions and provides downloads of our parts list and the program we use to keep track of them on Morgan’s Cloud.

-When you have decades of experience running commercial research yachts where downtime is not an option, you learn how to make repairs while "out there".
+When you have decades of experience running commercial research yachts where downtime is not an option, you learn how to make repairs while out there.
 Colin shares information that could save your cruise, and maybe even your boat.